Crystalwarrior/KFO-Server/README.md

 * **char_restrict** "character name"
     - Changes the restricted status of a character in the current area.
     - If a character is restricted, only GMs and above can use the character in the current area.
+* **charlog** "ID"
+    - Lists all character changes (including iniswaps and character name changes) a target has gone through since connecting, including the time they were changed.
 * **clock** "area range start" "area range end" "hour length" "hour start"
     - Sets up a day cycle that, starting from the given hour, will tick one hour every given number of seconds and provide a time announcement to a given range of areas.
 * **clock_cancel** "ID"